 By default, Brillians Lab Review sets a filter to display abnormal labs and shows a list of labs which have been abnormal at least once in last N years (typically, 3 years)

 These are system-defined lab groups.
 When you select a group, Brillians sets a filter to display labs in that group.
+Think of this as an extension of Lab Profiles.

 Clinicians frequently need to review additional data when they are working on a certain Form, e.g., Main Form or Views Form.
 In CPRS, the data is scattered throughout multiple tabs.
 Brillians makes this data readily available.